GnanendharReddy8/ESD/README.md

-1)This is a simple sign up form
+1. This is a simple static sign up page.

-2)Still working on the Login link

-3)The CSS design is in professional style check it once.